enriicola/Linked-adm-In/README.md

 - The only Class Property to be functional is belongsTo, because if a Job belongs to CompanyA and CompanyB; these two Companies are indeed the same Company.
 - There are no Inverse Functional Class Properties
-- All the Literal Properties are functional (there aren't any entities that can have multiple literal values, e.g a single Job Offer can't have two different expire dates, therefore if a Job has two expire_dates they're indeed the same expire_date.
+- All the Literal Properties are functional (there aren't any entities that can have multiple literal values, e.g a single Job Offer can't have two different expire dates, therefore if a Job has two expire_dates they're indeed the same expire_date).
-- Only the PRIMARY KEY literals are also inverse functional (e.g if two Companies have the same name, the two Companies are indeed the same Company.
+- Only the PRIMARY KEY literals are also inverse functional (e.g if two Companies have the same name, the two Companies are indeed the same Company).

 ```
 # Subject to Object Properties